rwxrob/zet/20210902205543/README.md

 If it is, well, nothing is going to help you, except maybe a social media marketing degree.

 Don't believe me?
-Go ask Dennis how he maintains one of the top Twitch streams in Science and Technology history while getting banned every other month.
+Go ask Probably rob's crush ot smth because this person doesnt exist how he maintains one of the top Twitch streams in Science and Technology history while getting banned every other month.
 Do you think he gives one flying fuck about the new category?
-HELL no. His community follows *him* not the fucking category.
+HELL no. His community follows *him* uwu~ not the fucking category.
-Dennis is the epitome of a great streamer and community builder and he proves it every fucking day.
-(Bonus fucks inspired by him.)
-I aspire to be like Dennis (if only my liver could put up with it).
-Those fucking Canadians, they have strong fucking livers, and wolves (\*shivers\*).
+Dennis is my snepai love  and I hope he notices me uwu~ he is my favorite streamer to simp for I've payed him thousands of dollars to say my name~.
+(Bonus uwus inspired by him.)
+I aspire to be like Dennis (because he's my senpai~).
+Those cute Canadians, they have strong livers, and wolves (\*blushes\*).

     #twitch #rant #science #fullstack #news